 PARAMETER DESCRIPTION Sensors Displays information on the state and calibration of the electrochemical sensors: Ok No problem detected absent The sensor was not detected err data Memory data error of the sensor unknown It is necessary to update the FW of the device err pos The sensor has been installed in the wrong position err cal Calibration error (sensor not calibrated) err curr Currents outside the range err cfg Do not use this sensor as it has not been accepted on the screen "types of sensors".
 Also, from this screen the user can access the identification data of the sensor: type, serial number, date of manufacture and calibration.
 There are also the measured currents; in this way it is possible to perform a quick diagnosis in the event of a malfunction.
-SEE SECTION 11.7.1.
+SEE SECTION 10.7.1.
 Pump In this submenu the user can temporarily turn the gas suction pump on or off.
 Also, it is possible to view the actual flow rate of the pump in liters per minute.
 It will not be possible to turn off the pump during an autozero cycle.
-SEE SECTION 11.7.2.
+SEE SECTION 10.7.2.
 On site cal.
 It is possible to make a recalibration of the instrument's gas sensors with suitable known concentration gas cylinders.
-For the sensors sensible to other gases, called interfering gases (for example NH 3 , H 2 , H 2 S, SO 2 ,) it is possible to perform the on site calibration also for the relevant interfering gases.
+For the sensors which are sensitive to other gases, called interfering gases (for example NH $3$ , H $2$ , H $2$ S, SO $2$ ,), it is possible to perform the on-site calibration also for the related interfering gas.
 The sensor recalibration procedure is protected by password: ask Seitron Assistance center.
-SEE SECTION 11.7.3.
+SEE SECTION 10.7.3.
 Gas probe Tests the tightness of the gas probe pneumatic path.
-SEE SECTION 11.7.4.
+SEE SECTION 10.7.4.
 Hardware At instrument turn on the firmware performs a full check on the physical efficiency of all types of HW memories installed on the instrument, as well as on the integrity of the data stored into them.
 Any issue is displayed in the screen 'Memories Diagnostics'.
 Should this happen it is advisable to turn the instrument off and then on again.
 In case the problem is permanent or frequently recurring, the user should contact the Service Center reporting the error code shown by the instrument.
-SEE SECTION 11.7.5.
+SEE SECTION 10.7.5.

-11.7.1 Configuration→Diagnostic→Sensors
+10.7.1 Configuration→Diagnostic→Sensors

 KEY FUNCTION

 Activate the context keys shown on the display.

-♦✓ Selects the fuel.
+Selects the fuel.

-(OK) Activates the context keys located in the left side of the display.
+OK Activates the context keys located in the left side of the display.

 ESC Returns to the previous screen.

 CONTEXT KEY FUNCTION

-٩ Displays the details of the selected sensor (see example below).
+0, Displays the details of the selected sensor (see example below).

 Esc Returns to the previous screen.

-11.7.2 Configuration→Diagnostic→Pump
+10.7.2 Configuration $\rightarrow$ Diagnostic $\rightarrow$ Pump

 KEY FUNCTION

 Activate the context keys shown on the display.

-♦♥ In edit mode, cycling between on and off.
+In edit mode, cycling between on and off.

-(OK) Enters edit mode of the selected element and then confirms the change.
+OK Enters edit mode of the selected element and then confirms the change.

 ESC Returns to the previous screen.

 CONTEXT KEY FUNCTION

-Enters edit mode: it is possible to turn the gas suction pump on and off.
+S. S Enters edit mode: it is possible to turn the gas suction pump on and off.

 ОК Confirms the modification.

-11.7.3 Configuration \rightarrow Diagnostic \rightarrow On site cal.
+10.7.3 Configuration $\rightarrow$ Diagnostic $\rightarrow$ On site cal.

-KEY FUNCTION Activate the context keys shown on the display. () Sets the password. \bigcirc Selects line; the selected line is displayed in red. \bigcirc In modification sets the value or the desired mode.
+KEY FUNCTION Activate the context keys shown on the display.
+Sets the password.
+Selects line; the selected line is displayed in red.
+In modification sets the value or the desired mode.
 OK Activates the context key located in the left side of the display.
 ESC Returns to the previous screen.
 When in modify mode cancels the modification just made.